Sabita Dangol: Asta Mangala and Shree Yantra

 The central motif of the painting Symbiotic Life has been taken from the eight auspicious symbols of Buddhist ideology.
 Especially in the Newari culture in Kathmandu valley, generally known as Asta Mangala as a 8 symbol of the auspicious and prosperity.

 The central motif of the painting Symbiotic Life draws from Asta Mangala, the eight auspicious symbol of Buddhist ideology.
 In the Newari culture in Kathmandu valley, Asta Mangala are symbols of prosperity, especially for newly married couples.
+The Astamangala or the eight auspicious signs which are religious symbols of Buddhists and Hindus.

 The central male and female figures are complemented by the motif of Shree Yantra, which signifies the value of the unification and conjugal life.
 The background is painted with Banyan and Pipal leaf patterns, which are both sacred trees related to Bishnu and Laxmi, a Hindu couple god who are worshipped together.
 The calla lily signifies the beauty of couple, while a bird symbolizes freedom and free will.